2019 Mercedes-Benz GLE spy shots and video

 Car Tech

-Mercedes-Benz’s GLE will soon be redesigned, and we have spy shots of prototypes for the new generation of the popular mid-size luxury SUV.
+Mercedes-Benz’s GLE will soon be redesigned, and we have fresh spy shots and video of prototypes for the new generation of the popular mid-size luxury SUV.

 The current GLE was introduced for the 2016 model year but is really just an update of the M-Class launched in 2012.

-We’re expecting the redesigned model on sale in 2018.
+We’re expecting the redesigned model on sale in late 2018.
 It should arrive as a 2019 model.

 2019 Mercedes-Benz GLE spy video from Motor Authority on Vimeo.

-We know this is a GLE because of its size and proportions but also because one of the testers has a “W167” inscription on its rear.
+We know this is a GLE because of its size and proportions but also because one of the earlier testers had a “W167” inscription on its rear.
 The current GLE is referred to internally as a W166.

-The vehicle is still heavily disguised but we can make out a number of new details such as the massive grille and more angular headlight shape.
+The vehicle is now hardly disguised and we can make out a number of new details such as the massive grille and more angular headlight shape.
 The designers have also adopted a more rugged look for the body, with wide wheel arches leading into a narrow cabin.
 It’s a shape that more closely resembles the strong lines of the iconic G-Class.

 A photo of the cabin reveals a layout similar to what we see in the E-Class.
-The dashboard features the now familiar dual-screen design and in the center console should be smartphone-like screen serving as the main controller for the COMAND infotainment system.
+The dashboard features the now familiar dual-screen design and in the center console should be smartphone-like screen serving as the main controller for the infotainment system, which incidentally should be the new MBUX system found in the latest A-Class.

 2019 Mercedes-Benz GLE spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo